 Gusto was only back for the weekend.
-I met him on Friday afternoon and then again in a pub on Saturday.
+I met him on Friday afternoon and again in a pub on Saturday.

 Gusto was already there, and it turned out his uncle had come too.
 Two uncles in fact, and a cousin: they had all come over from London.
 It was Gusto’s first trip back since he left but he seemed the same, engaging, and projecting easy confidence.
 An extrovert with introverting aspirations, he could sell ice to Eskimos but was a creature of habit.
 I on the other hand would routinely fail to make even the simplest of phone calls, but would seek to wander down streets I had never been.